Your Mountain Guide to Groveland Real Estate

 County Wildlife Project Conceived and coordinated, working with a committee of developers, wildlife experts and officials to set policy limits.
 Habitat types were mapped on all private lands and mapping was integrated into a step-by-step analysis to determine acceptable impacts of each development project on wildlife.
 Adopted 1987

 Bachelor of Arts Degree University of California, Santa Cruz, 1975, in Environmental Studies.
 Taught environmental education in 1977 for Upward Bound in Yosemite, and in 1976 for Hidden Villa Farm, Los Altos.
-AA degree from Merced College.
-Graduate courses in Land Use Planning at San Jose State.
+Jr. College: Merced.
+High School: San Diego

 PERSONAL, SOCIAL, VOLUNTEER, HOBBIES

-Southern Tuolumne County Historical Society, Vice President 1995-01, Board Member 1992 to 2001, Highway 120 Chamber of Commerce Board 2000-02, Tenaya Parent Pre-School President 1990-91, Groveland Book Club, PML Aviation Association, Nature Conservancy Member, support CATO Institute.
-Married to Tom, retired from San Jose Family Camp, after managing the camp for 27 years.
-Daughter Eve graduated from Tioga High School in 2004 and graduated Cal State Northridge in 2008.
-Enjoy: Home design, gardening, hiking, beer and wine tasting, reading, history, travel, critiquing my husband’s cooking
+Southside Community Connections Board 2017-2018; Southern Tuolumne County Historical Society, Board Member and Vice President 1995-2001, Highway 120 Chamber of Commerce Board 2000-02; Tenaya Parent Pre-School President 1990-91.
+Married to Tom, retired from San Jose Family Camp after managing the camp for 27 years.
+Daughter Eve graduated Tioga High School in 2004 and Cal State Northridge in 2008-now lives in Sacramento.
+I enjoy wine & beer tasting, history, entertaining, home design, gardening, photography, and critiquing my husband’s cooking

 “Measure wealth not by the things you have, but by the things you have for which you would not take money”